By Amanda Lulham

 Since then he has won world triathlon crowns in 2009, 2011, 2012, 2013 and 2015.

-To read the story on The Daily Telegraph website, follow this link.
+You can read the full story on The Daily Telegraph.